sairowdy/OBSTACLE-DETECTION-SYSTEM-USING-ULTRASONIC-SENSOR/README.md

 ## Result

 The simulation successfully measured the distance between the ultrasonic sensor HC-SR04 and the object.
 The real-time distance values were accurately displayed on the serial monitor in centimeters.

-Result:
-The simulation successfully measured the distance between the ultrasonic sensor  HC-SR04 and the object.
-The real-time distance values were accurately displayed on the serial monitor in centimeters.